Ktwu/timetravel/README.md

 reach out.
 But for many of these ambiguiuties, we want to see how you independently make software design decisions.

-# Reference -- The Current API
+# Reference -- API v1

 There are only two API endpoints `GET /api/v1/records/{id}` and `POST /api/v1/records/{id}`, all ids must be positive integers.